GregKaighin/bedfordshire-bicycle-club/README.md

 - CSS3
 - JavaScript

-## Frameworks, Libraries and Tools
+## Frameworks Libraries and Tools

-- [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) for editing the images.
+- [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) for editing the images and optimising the file sizes.
 - [Balsamiq Wireframes](https://balsamiq.com/) for creating the wireframes.
 - [Bootstrap](https://getbootstrap.com/) for the Navbar, card, carousel, gallery and form components.
 - [Font-Awesome](https://fontawesome.com/) for the icons.